DaniloBCarneiro/IC-Cellular-Automata/README.md

-# "Implementation of a Traffic Simulator Model using Celular Automata"
+# "Implementation of a Traffic Simulation Model using Celular Automata"
-Repository for scientific iniciation project in the Department of Transportation Engineering (STT) - EESC-USP.
+Repository for scientific iniciation project in the Department of Transportation Engineering - EESC-USP.

-Project name: "Implementation of a Traffic Simulator Model using Celular Automata"
+Project name: "Implementation of a Traffic Simulation Model using Celular Automata"

 Original title: "Implementação de um modelo de simulação de tráfego rodoviário usando Cellular Automata"